The Blue Planet

 By Jakob Harry Hybel

-Dramatically placed a few meters above terrain overlooking the Øresund strait, Denmark's new national aquarium in Copenhagen, The Blue Planet, stands as a connecting link between land and sea.
+Dramatically placed a few meters above terrain overlooking the Øresund strait, Denmark's new national aquarium in Copenhagen - The Blue Planet -acts as a connecting link between land and sea.
 The swirling curves of the building draws the visitors inside, just like the circulating currents of the whirlpool that inspired its shape.

 The aquarium complex is designed by Danish architects 3XN, known for several high-profile buildings in the Copenhagen area, but The Blue Planet is perhaps their most ambitious and definitely their most expressive.